 So I clicked the picture.
 This led me into the world of those who would like me to believe that the answer to the obesity epidemic is the African Mango Diet.
 If you had clicked the ad, you would likely have been led to a different weird old tip because the same ad is linked to any number of other small diet-product sellers.
-(You might want to read this article from the Pittsburgh Post-Gazette about how these diet scams work and what the Federal Trade Commission is doing about it, there are a few stories on the internet.)
+(If you are interested in how these diet scams work and what the Federal Trade Commission is doing about it, there are a few stories on the internet.)

 But let’s get back to the African Mango Diet.
 It is a pill made from the African Mango seed.
 It is sold by any number of online companies who want you to believe there is a miracle pill that will make you skinny.
 Call me a skeptic, but I don’t believe there is a diet pill out there that has no serious side effects, and causes people to safely lose 22 pounds in a month.

 There might be, however, online companies who want your credit card number so they can keep charging you month after month for products that don’t help your battle with the bulge, but do a good job of making your bank balance smaller.